 Diagnosis of Canine Adenovirus Infections

-Diagnosing canine adenovirus infections early and accurately will allow your vet to give effective and prompt treatments.
-Veterinarians use symptoms and diagnostic tests to confirm the presence of the virus.
-The methods veterinarians often use to detect CAV include blood tests, PCR testing, and diagnostic imaging.
+Diagnosing canine adenovirus infections early and accurately allows us to give effective and prompt treatments.
+We assess the symptoms and run diagnostic tests, such as bloodwork, advanced imaging, and PCT testing, to confirm the presence of the virus.

-Through prompt diagnosis, your dog will get treatments immediately, and you can prevent the spread of the virus to other dogs.
+Through prompt diagnosis, your dog will receive treatment as soon as possible, and you can prevent the spread of the virus to other dogs.

 Treatment Options for Infected Dogs

-As of the moment, there are no antiviral medications for canine adenovirus, so treatment focuses on managing symptoms and supporting recovery.
+As of today, there are no antiviral medications for canine adenovirus, meaning there is no cure for the virus.
+Treatment focuses on managing symptoms and supporting recovery.
 Depending on the severity of the infection and the dog’s overall health condition, the recovery time can vary.

 Prevention Through Vaccination